 - Visit the restroom as soon as you feel the urge to go.

-Any opinion expressed in this blog is my personal opinion and not the opinion of Abbott India Limited.
-Abbott India Limited does not assume any liability for the content of the blog.
+Any opinion expressed in this blog is my personal opinion and not the opinion of any brand or company.
 The blog post is not meant to be a replacement for a doctor consultation, nor is it a medical recommendation or prescription of treatment for people having constipation problems.
 Any reader of this blog suffering from constipation problems should specifically consult his/her doctor for treatment and follow the suggested course of treatment.